VictorCazanave/portfolio/README.md

 # Portfolio

-It should be online there: https://victorcazanave.com

-This is a temporary version until I have time to make a better one.
-So I guess it's the final version.
+_This is a temporary version until I have time to make a better one...
+Therefore I guess it's the final version_ 😄

-## Projects

-* [taiwan-weather](npmjs.com/package/taiwan-weather): a node.js module to fetch and filter weather data from Taiwan Central Weather Bureau API.
-* [taiwan-weather-cli](npmjs.com/package/taiwan-weather-cli): a CLI for taiwan-weather node.js module.
-* [react-svg-map](https://www.npmjs.com/package/react-svg-map): a React.js component to display an interactive SVG map.
-* [oeteM](https://victorcazanave.com/oetem): a reverse weather forecast web application built with React.js.

-## Styles
+## 🎯 Purpose

+My goal was to create a simple, light and informative website to introduce myself.

-The design is fully ~~a copy of~~ inspired by [Mister](http://mister.studio/).
+The design is straigthforward to focus on the content.

-I intentionally didn't use any CSS classes for... fun :)
+I intentionally didn't use any CSS classes for... fun 🎉

 Then it forced me to to keep it as simple as possible and consistent.

+I also played with "new" CSS features like grid and custom properties.

-## TODO
+## 🗒 TODO

+* i18n
 * Real portfolio
-* i18n